uk-gov-mirror/defra.forms-engine-plugin/docs/GETTING_STARTED.md

      * Services is what DXT uses to interact with external APIs */
     services: {
-      formsService, // where your forms should be downloaded from. formSubmissionService, // handles temporary storage of file uploads outputService // where your form should be submitted to },
+      formsService, // where your forms should be retrieved from formSubmissionService, // handles storage of file uploads outputService // where your form should be submitted to },
     /**